yeshwanth9py/BCQ/README.md

 - The sign-up page allows users to select and upload a profile picture, which is stored in Firebase along with other user details.
 - Forgot password feature with error validation is available for users who need to reset their passwords.
 - Users who forgot their password can receive OTPs via email to reset their passwords.

-### Room Management
-- Available rooms are displayed with an expiration time to ensure data is cleared periodically.
-- Users can create rooms with customizable settings, such as game type (MCQ battle or coding battle), number of players, time limit, difficulty level, and room password.
-- Room creators can delete their rooms, and other users need to be accepted by the room owner to join.
-- The room owner must accept join requests from other users.
-- Rooms can be shared via WhatsApp for easy invitations.

 ### Live MCQ Battles
 - Users can participate in MCQ battles with a live leaderboard displayed during the game.